alisi1989/RFMIX2-Pipeline-to-plot/README.md

 ind9	MiddleEast

-RFMIX2 Execution:
+3. Executing RFMix2

-We recommend running RFMIX2 for one individual at a time.
-You can use a loop to include all target individuals in the analysis.
-This will generate more output files, one for each individual.
+First, we recommend running RFMix2 on one individual at a time.
+You can use a for loop that includes all target individuals in the analysis, which will generate multiple output files for each individual.

-The genetic map file should contain all chromosomes together, from 1 to 22.
-The columns should represent chromosome, position, and cM, tab-delimited.
+Secondly, the genetic map file should contain all chromosomes together (e.g., 1 through 22 for autosomal DNA).
+In this file, the columns should be chromosome, position, and cM, respectively, in tab-delimited format.
+Please see an example of the genetic map file below:

-Example:

-chr	pos	cM \
+chr	pos	cM
-chr1	55550	0 \
+chr1	55550	0
-chr1	82571	0.080572 \
+chr1	82571	0.080572
-chr1	88169	0.092229 \
+chr1	88169	0.092229
-chr1	285245	0.439456 \
+chr1	285245	0.439456
-chr1	629218	1.478148 \
+chr1	629218	1.478148
-chr1	629241	1.478214 \
+chr1	629241	1.478214
-. \
+.
-. \
+.
-. \
+.
 chr22	45679	0.086453

-Summary Needed for RFMIX2:
+To run RFMix2, you will need the following files:

 -f target VCF/BCF file\
 -r reference VCF/BCF file\